 An insurance credit rating differs from your raw credit score, but they both are drawn from your credit report.

-You may be wondering why in the world a seemingly unrelated area of your life would impact your car insurance costs.
+You may be wondering why in the world a seemingly unrelated area of your life would impact your auto insurance costs.
 The NAIC argues,

 They do this because studies show a correlation between this score and the likelihood of filing a claim.

 The average person’s credit score in New Hampshire is 701, which is higher than the national average of 675.
 Only Vermont had a higher average, at 702.

 Since the average New Hampshire resident has good credit, odds are good that your score will be good and you won’t be faced with the inflated rates for bad credit history.

 Driving History and Rates